National Sporting Director

 For media inquiries contact email@example.com.

 Conservation Policy Director

 Spencer is a 6th generation Minnesotan and lifelong hunter and angler who fell in love with the Boundary Waters while guiding BWCA trips at a camp on the Gunflint Trail.
 A graduate of the University of Minnesota's environmental science, policy and management program, Spencer also guided trips for the University's Center for Outdoor Adventure.
-A staunch Wilderness advocate, Spencer is also a proponent of sound conservation policy that uses taxpayer dollars efficiently to maximize the Boundary Water's ability to be an economic engine for Northeastern Minnesota.
+A staunch Wilderness advocate, Spencer is also a proponent of sound conservation policy that uses taxpayer dollars efficiently to ensure that the Boundary Waters is protected for generations to come.

 A native Minnesotan now residing in South Dakota, Scott’s family began visiting the Boundary Waters in the 1970s.
 Scott’s parents instilled in him a passion for conservation, as they were instrumental in the formation of one of the oldest Pheasants Forever chapters in the country.
 He has a degree in economics from Saint Olaf College and worked in commercial finance for 10 years before embarking on his career in conservation.
 Since 2001, Scott has worked on some of the highest-profile conservation issues in Alaska including the campaign to protect the world’s most productive wild salmon fishery in Bristol Bay from the proposed Pebble Mine project.
 For his work, Scott was recognized as Fly Rod & Reel magazine’s 2014 Angler of the Year.
 Scott is excited to be involved with Sportsmen for the Boundary Waters and to help bring anglers and hunters into this important campaign.